void-linux/void-packages/Manual.md

 otherwise the default would work in most cases.

 - `broken` If set, building the package won't be allowed because its state is currently broken.
-This should be set to a string describing why it is broken, or a link to a travis buildlog demonstrating the failure.
+This should be set to a string describing why it is broken, or a link to a buildlog demonstrating the failure.

 - `shlib_provides` A white space separated list of additional sonames the package provides on.
 This appends to the generated file rather than replacing it.